pchicociv/inventory-example/README.md

 ### Browser cache

-To avoid data to be cached by the browser we instruct it not to keep any responses with HTTP headers in the responses
+To prevent data from being cached by the browser we instruct it not to keep any responses with HTTP headers in the responses

 ```
 [{"key":"cache-control","value":"no-store, must-revalidate, no-cache, max-age=0"}]